PaimaStudios/paima-engine-docs/docs/home/600-releasing-a-game/3-deployment.md

 To deploy the contracts in your target blockchain, first obtain the private key and create a file named `.env.testnet` in your project root.

-Your wallet must have enough funds to
+Your wallet must have enough funds to deploy the contracts

 ```bash
 local $> echo DEPLOYER_PRIVATE_KEY="4ba99...c098" > .env.testnet